itsivag/Hostlr/README.md

 ## Features

-- **User Registration and Login:** Users can create accounts and log in to the application to access its features securely.

 - **Leave Request Submission:** Hostel residents can submit leave requests by providing essential details such as the reason for leave, departure date and time, return date and time, and any additional comments.

 - **Leave Request Status Tracking:** Users can view the status of their leave requests, whether they are pending, approved, or rejected.